ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/06-sqli-union-attack.md

 ## Reflection

-Learned how to retrieve data from other column using UNION-based SQL injection.
+Learned how to retrieve multiple values in a single column using UNION-based SQL injection.

 ---